-Course work will be worth 70% of your final mark and the final exam will be worth 30%.
+Course work will be worth 70% of your final mark and the final project will be worth 30%.
 All course work will be cumulative.
-There will be a variety of assessment tools utilized, rubrics, tests, antidotal etc. Formative assessment will include homework checks, leave slips etc. The final exam will be a project.
+There will be a variety of assessment tools utilized, rubrics, tests, antidotal etc. Formative assessment will include homework checks, leave slips etc.